clowdhaus/eksup/docs/process/checks.md

 #### K8S006

+**❌ Remediation required**

-A `readinessProbe` must be set to ensure traffic is not sent to pods before they are ready following their re-deployment from a node replacement.
+A `readinessProbe` must be set to ensure traffic is not routed to pods before they are ready following their re-deployment from a node replacement.

 #### K8S007